sarulab-speech/jtubespeech/README.md

 # JTubeSpeech: Corpus of Japanese speech collected from YouTube
-This repository provides 1) a list of YouTube videos with Japanese subtitles and 2) scripts for making new lists of new languages.
+This repository provides 1) a list of YouTube videos with Japanese subtitles (JTubeSpeech), 2) scripts for making new lists of new languages, and 3) tiny lists for other langauges.

 ## Description
 `data/{lang}/{YYYYMM}.csv` lists as follows.
 See step4 for download.